smart-edge-open/specs/doc/ran/openness_ran.md

         ptpv2-event           (HWTSTAMP_FILTER_PTP_V2_EVENT)
 ```

-Time in containers is the same as on the host machine so it is enough to synchronize the host to Grandmaster clock.
+The time in containers is the same as on the host machine, and so it is enough to synchronize the host to the primary clock.

-PTP requires a few Kernel configuration options to be enabled:
+PTP requires a few kernel configuration options to be enabled:
 - CONFIG_PPS
 - CONFIG_NETWORK_PHY_TIMESTAMPING
 - CONFIG_PTP_1588_CLOCK

-## Grandmaster clock
+## Primary clock
-This is an optional step if you already have a grandmaster.
-The below steps explain how to setup a linux system to behave like ptp GM.
+This is an optional step if you already have a primary clock.
+The below steps explain how to set up a Linux system to behave like ptp GM.

-On Grandmaster clock side take a look at `/etc/sysconfig/ptp4l` file.
-It is `ptp4l` daemon configuration file where starting options will be provided.
+On the primary clock side, take a look at the `/etc/sysconfig/ptp4l` file.
+It is the `ptp4l` daemon configuration file where starting options will be provided.
 Its content should look like this:
 ```shell
 OPTIONS=”-f /etc/ptp4l.conf -i <if_name>”
 ```
-Where `<if_name>` is interface name that will be used for time stamping and `/etc/ptp4l.conf` is a configuration file for `ptp4l` instance.
+`<if_name>` is the interface name used for time stamping and `/etc/ptp4l.conf` is a configuration file for the `ptp4l` instance.

-To determine a Grandmaster clock PTP protocol is using BMC algorithm and it is not obvious which clock will be chosen as master.
-However, user can set the timer that is preferable to be master clock.
+To determine if a primary clock PTP protocol is using BMC algorithm, and it is not obvious which clock will be chosen as primary clock.
+However, users can set the timer that is preferable to be the primary clock.
 It can be changed in `/etc/ptp4l.conf`.
 Set `priority1 property` to `127`.

 After that start ptp4l service.